priyanka25081999/git-exercise/README.md

-# git-workflow
+# Git workflow
-This repository contains few important git commands
+This repository contains overview of git commands